mismailzz/QuickBashScriptsHack/README.md

 # quickBash
 This repository contains the quick bash help.
-The files contain the snippets of bash scripts/code to help writing the bash script fast.
+The snippets of bash scripts/code help to write the script fast.
+The snippets will further be added by the time, meanwhile if anyone want to contribute, we will be much happy about it.
+These are those snippets which I mostly use during writing the scripts.